Isiah Kiner-Falefa Player Props: Yankees vs. Angels

-On Monday, Isiah Kiner-Falefa (.359 on-base percentage in past 10 games, 58 points above season-long percentage) and the New York Yankees play the Los Angeles Angels, whose starting pitcher will be Griffin Canning.
-First pitch is at 9:38 PM ET.
+Isiah Kiner-Falefa and his .395 on-base percentage over his past 10 games (86 points higher than his season-long percentage), will be in action for the New York Yankees against the Los Angeles Angels and Patrick Sandoval on July 18 at 9:38 PM ET.

-In his previous game, he went 1-for-4 with an RBI against the Rockies.
+In his previous game he had a one-hit showing (1-for-2) against the Angels.

 Isiah Kiner-Falefa Game Info & Props vs. the Angels